Kochurovskyi/Full-Stack/2. Mom Cook Book/README.md

 ## 4. App Usage

-To use the application, simply type your desired recipe type (pizza, soup ...) into the search bar and press enter.
+To use the application, simply type this desired recipe type (pizza, soup ...) into the search bar and press enter.
 The application will fetch the recipes list from the query and display it on the page.
 Then you can click on the recipe to see the details.
-You can also adjust the number of servings and add the recipe to your bookmarks.
+You can also adjust the number of servings and add the recipe to this bookmarks.

-If you like it, you can add this recipe to your bookmarks by clicking on the heart icon.
-You can also add your own recipe by clicking on the "Bookmark" button.
+If you like it, you can add this recipe to this bookmarks by clicking on the heart icon.
+You can also add this own recipe by clicking on the "Bookmark" button.
 From the bookmarks, you can retrieve the recipe by clicking on the recipe name.

 If you want to add a new recipe, click on the "Add Recipe" button and fill in the form.
 The Recipe will be added to the database.